sandboxie-plus/sbiextra/README.md

 # sbiextra

-*** NOTE: You'll need the Microsoft Visual C++ 2008 SP1 Runtimes for the DLL to work. ***

-I've created a DLL to block sandboxed processes from accessing information about processes running outside the sandbox, and to prevent them from reading the memory of any process not running in their same sandbox.
+A DLL to block sandboxed processes from accessing information about processes running outside the sandbox, and to prevent them from reading the memory of any process not running in their same sandbox (obsolete, as of [sbie 5.55.16](https://github.com/sandboxie-plus/Sandboxie/blob/master/CHANGELOG.md#1016--55516---2022-04-01) this protection is built into the driver).
 This is accomplished by hooking several API functions:

 - NtOpenProcess
 - NtQuerySystemInformation
-- NtReadVirtualMemory
+- NtReadVirtualMemory (bsolete, as of [sbie 5.55.16](https://github.com/sandboxie-plus/Sandboxie/blob/master/CHANGELOG.md#1016--55516---2022-04-01))
 - CreateToolhelp32Snapshot
 - BlockInput
 - InternalGetWindowText